gardener/landscaper/docs/guided-tour/blueprints/echo-server/README.md

 The [echo-server helm chart](https://github.com/gardener/landscaper/tree/master/docs/guided-tour/blueprints/echo-server/chart/echo-server) in this example consists of a `Deployment` and a `Service`.
 The `Deployment` uses a container image.
-However, instead of a hard-coded image reference in the [deployment.yaml](./chart/echo-server/templates/deployment.yaml), we rather maintain the image reference in the component.
+However, instead of a hard-coded image reference in the [deployment.yaml](./chart/echo-server/templates/deployment.yaml), we rather maintain the image reference in the component version.
 In detail, the connection is the following:

-- The [component](./component-archive/v2-external/component-descriptor.yaml) contains a resource with name `echo-server-image` and a reference to the actual image:
+- The [component version](./component-archive/v2-external/component-descriptor.yaml) contains a resource with name `echo-server-image` and a reference to the actual image:

   ```yaml